quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 # Resetting Streams

-When resetting a stream while requesting some bytes to delivered to the peer application, an endpoint sends a RESET_STREAM_AT frame with the Reliable Size field specifying the amount of data to be delivered to the peer.
+When resetting a stream requesting some bytes to delivered to the peer application, an endpoint sends a RESET_STREAM_AT frame with the Reliable Size field specifying the amount of data to be delivered to the peer.